Raïssa Maritain

 Raïssa Maritain (née Oumansoff) (September 12, 1883 in Rostov-on-Don – November 4, 1960 in Paris) was a French poet and philosopher.
 She was the wife of Jacques Maritain, with whom she worked and whose companion she was for more than half a century, at the center of a circle of French Catholic intellectuals.
-His memoir, Les Grandes Amitiés, chronicles this.
-This book won the French Renewal Prize.
-Jacques Maritain, Raïssa and her sister Vera (1886-1959) form what will be called "the three Maritains".
+Her memoir, Les Grandes Amitiés, which won the prix du Renouveau français, chronicles this.
+Jacques Maritain, Raïssa and her sister Vera (1886-1959) formed what would be called "the three Maritains".

 Biography

 She was born on September 12, 1883 (Julian date: August 31, 1883) in the Russian Empire, in Rostov-on-Don, to a Jewish family.
 Her parents were Ilya (Yuda) Oumansoff (Umantzov) (January 25, 1859 in Pavlohrad - February 21, 1912 in Paris) and Hissia (Gisya) Brozgol (December 29, 1859 in Rostov-on-Don - May 21, 1932 in France).

 Her parents came from very devout and observant Hasidic Jewish families.
 Her father ran a sewing workshop, while her mother performed all kinds of household chores.
-When Raisa was two years old, her family moved to Mariupol, by the Sea of Azov.
+When Raïssa was two years old, her family moved to Mariupol, by the Sea of Azov.

-She was deeply shaped by the piety and traditions of her observant family, especially by the example of her maternal grandfather Solomon (Zalman) Brozgol (1830-March 11, 1896 in Rostov-on-Don).
+She was deeply shaped by the piety and traditions of her observant family, especially by the example of her maternal grandfather Solomon (Zalman) Brozgol (1830 - March 11, 1896 in Rostov-on-Don).

-Later, in Raïssa's poems, essays, and diary she reveal a very pure, mystical approach, the source of which she described: "My maternal grandfather was a Ḥasid, and my father's father was a great ascetic sage.
+Later, in Raïssa's poems, essays, and diary she revealed a very pure, mystical approach, the source of which she described thus: "My maternal grandfather was a Ḥasid, and my father's father was a great ascetic sage.
 This is my inheritance."

 Her maternal grandmother was Gnessya (Nesya) Brozgol (née Rosenblum) (1832 - May 19, 1899 in Rostov-on-Don).